proemergotech/chrome-webrtc-packet-log-parser/README.md

 # chrome-webrtc-packet-log-parser

+### Project status

+At this point the project is primerly intended to be used by checking it out and modifying main.go, however you can also use it by downloading the binaries from releases.

 ### Overview
 Go command-line application to make chrome generated webrtc `diagnostic packet and event recording` human readable.
 For more information see [here](https://tokbox.com/blog/how-to-get-a-webrtc-diagnostic-recording-from-chrome-49/).